Health Promotion Office

 Happy Hour with a Twist

-Get happy for your first Activity Hour with free food, fun, music, and games!
+Get happy for the first Activity Hour of the semester with free food, fun, music, and games!
 Learn about the importance of making healthy choices and win a free shirt by completing the online assessment prior to the event.

 Hypnotic Intoxication, featuring hypnotist Keith Karkut, will amaze you as he studies the powers of the subconscious mind.
 Simply watch or participate in Keith's performance as we learn more about the effects of alcohol in social settings.

 Great American Smoke-Out

 There's never been a better time to say goodbye to smoking tobacco.
 Sign a pledge to go COLD TURKEY and receive a free Subway turkey sandwich!
 The Great American Smoke-Out is an annual event created by the American Cancer Society (ACS).